Travel restrictions for travel to Sweden due to covid-19

 There will still be border control by the Swedish borders, and travelers entering Sweden from outside the Nordic countries will still need to provide an negative covid-19 test.

-All travelers must be able to present valid travel documentations, such as a valid identification, at the border.
+All travellers must be able to present valid travel documentations, such as a valid identification, at the border.

 From the 31'st of May 2021, travelers from Nordic countries, including Denmark, can enter Sweden without any travel restrictions.
 This means, that people travelling to Sweden from Denmark can enter the country without the requirement of presenting a negative covid-19-test.